Cannibal (2010 film)

 Cannibal is a 2010 Belgian horror film written and directed by Benjamin Viré.
 It stars Nicolas Gob, Helena Coppejans, and Eric Godon.

 Plot

 Max, agoraphobic, lives as a recluse in the woods.
 While playing golf, he stumbles upon an unconscious and bloody young woman whom he brings home.
 She runs away one evening and he follows her.
-He then discovers that she seduces men, then eats them, after having made love with them.
+He then discovers that she seduces men, then eats them, after having had sex with them.
 He covers up his misdeeds as best he can and a relationship between fear and tenderness sets in between them, until she is kidnapped.
 He decides to find her, whatever the ordeals...